barrie-cork/thesis-grey-lit/docs/tech-stack.md

             - **RabbitMQ:**
                 - *Pros:* A dedicated, robust message broker with more advanced features like flexible routing, message acknowledgments, and better guarantees for message persistence and delivery.
 Generally preferred for critical tasks where losing a message is unacceptable.
                 - *Cons:* More complex to set up and manage than Redis.
 Higher resource footprint.
-            - **Recommendation for Thesis Grey (Phase 1):** For Phase 1, **Redis** is likely sufficient and simpler to manage, especially if task loss in rare failure scenarios is tolerable or can be mitigated (e.g., tasks are idempotent or can be re-triggered).
-If absolute message delivery guarantee becomes critical, RabbitMQ could be considered later.
+            - **Recommendation for Thesis Grey (Phase 1):** **Redis** will be used as it is sufficient and simpler to manage for Phase 1 requirements.
+Tasks will be designed to be idempotent to handle potential failures gracefully.
         - **Celery Best Practices for Thesis Grey:**
             - **Idempotent Tasks:** Design tasks to be idempotent where possible (running them multiple times has the same effect as running once) to handle retries safely.
             - **Task Granularity:** Keep tasks relatively small and focused on a single unit of work.